 Stretching 13 miles from Lake Waconia to Wayzata, the Dakota Rail Regional Trail follows a former rail corridor, traveling between Lake Minnetonka’s many bays, over bridges, and past attractions like Gale Woods Farm and Big Stone Mini Golf.
 More paved loops can be found in Hyland Lake, Elm Creek, Baker, Lake Rebecca and other park reserves throughout the Three Rivers system.

 East of St. Paul, Lake Elmo Park Reserve has 5 miles of paved trails with gently rolling hills and a variety of landscapes.
 The Mississippi and Minnesota rivers in this region are both paralleled by paved trails, with new segments of the Mississippi River Trail (in Hastings’ Spring Lake Park) and the Minnesota River Greenway (in Burnsville) debuting in 2017.
 Catch a view of both rivers from the 4.5-mile Big Rivers Regional Trail from Eagan to Lilydale, which overlooks the confluence of the two.

-The recently completed, multipurpose Camden Regional Trail connects the city of Marshall to Camden State Park.
+The multipurpose Camden Regional Trail connects the city of Marshall to Camden State Park.
 Once outside the city limits, the trail travels over 10 miles of gently rolling hills alongside Highway 23 all the way to the park.